-3.9-3 TAKING BOILERS OFF LINE
+3.9.3 TAKING BOILERS OFF LINE

-In operation, boiler water contains suspended solids which are held in suspension due to water circulation and the action of treatment chemicals.
-Unless care is exercised when draining the boiler, these suspended solids settle on the tube surfaces and will air dry to an adherent deposit, sometimes requiring chemical cleaning to remove.
+In operation, boiler water contains suspended solids that are held in suspension due to water circulation and the action of treatment chemicals.
+Unless care is exercised when draining the boiler, these suspended solids settle on the interior surfaces and will air dry to an adherent deposit, sometimes requiring chemical cleaning to remove.
 In addition, these deposits may be misleading regarding the effectiveness of the chemical treatment program.

-3.9-4 PRE-SHUTDOWN PRECAUTIONS
+3.9.4 PRE-SHUTDOWN PRECAUTIONS

-For a period of three to seven days proper to shutdown, manual lowdown frequency should be increased.
-During this period, the lower conductivity limit should be below 3500 microohms per centimeter.
+For a period of three to seven days prior to shutdown, manual blowdown frequency should be increased.
+During this period, the lover conductivity limit should be below 3,500 micro-ohms per centimeters.
 The feed of internal treatment must be increased to maintain a specific residual concentration.
-Continuous lowdown (when used) should be kept to a minimum so the reduction of solids is achieved by the increased manual lowdown.
+Continuous blowdown (when used) should be kept to a minimum so the reduction of solids is achieved by the increased manual blowdown.

-3.9-5 WASHDOWN
+3.9.5 WASHDOWN